milan0122/google_firebase_learning/README.md

 - **Animated List**: Smoothly display data with `Firebase Animated List`.
 - **Filter Items**: Implement filtering for improved data accessibility.
 - **Update & Delete**: Users can update or delete items in the database.
+- Same operation has also performed with FirebaseFireStore

 ## Getting Started